 1. You’re using the sponge dry

-Beautyblenders are meant to be used wet or damp to give you a streak-free and dewy finish.
-Many make-up artists keep a cup of water nearby to make sure the sponge stays moist while working.
+Beautyblenders are meant to be used wet or damp to give you a flawless and dewy finish.
+Many make-up artists keep a cup of water nearby to make sure the sponge stays moist while in use.

-Beautyblender has recently launched a reactive spray to plump up the sponge when water isn’t available nearby.
+Beautyblender has recently launched a reactive spray to plump up the sponge when water isn’t readily available.

 2. You only clean it once a week

 It’s important to clean your sponge after every single use.
 This not only helps kill any bacteria that might grow on a dirty Beautyblender, but it also makes your sponge last longer.

 Tearing your Beautyblender is easy if you pull the ends too hard when cleaning it or have stiletto nails that get in the way of cleaning it.

 Instead of being heavy-handed, use a gentle squeezing motion to clean the sponge.
 When it’s soaking wet, pour your cleanser on to the soiled parts of the sponge and squeeze it to evenly distribute.
 Rolling the Beautyblender between your palms is another way to clean it.